We’ve asked our team of experienced, knowledgeable tutors for their best pieces of advice for distance learners and have compiled these for you below.

 There is no single ‘set’ way to plan your study time as what works for one person may not work for another, but here are a few suggestions to help you get started.

-1. Introduce yourself to your tutor so you build a rapport from day 1 as they will be your first port of call when you need study support.
+1. Introduce yourself to your tutor so you build a rapport from day one.
+They will be your first port of call when you need study support.

 2. Set yourself specific weekly sessions and make sure everyone in your life knows this is your study time.
 Saturday morning or Sunday afternoon are favourite times for many, but choose what suits you best.